bharathreddy55/Smart-Queue-Alert-System/README.md

 🤖 Automatic trigger on new uploads (Lambda event)

-🏁 Conclusion
+## 🏁 Conclusion

 The Smart Queue Alert System demonstrates how Cloud + AI integration can solve real-world campus challenges.
 Using only serverless AWS tools, it delivers an intelligent, affordable, and scalable queue management system — all in the cloud.

-👩‍💻 Author
+## 👩‍💻 Author

-Neha Reddy Polimera
+Bharath Kumar Reddy
-Cloud Computing Methodologies | 22MIC0138
+Cloud Computing Methodologies